EndyLab/bionet-synthesis/docs/index.md

-# Welcome to the Free Genes projects
+# Welcome to the Free Genes project

 Hello, world.